mrjacobbloom/pattern-matcher.js/README.md

 ask that, this is what I came up with.

 The code's getting prettier but it's still got a ways to go before it'd be suitable for use in any kind of production environment.
-It usesa number of Proxies and fakeout constructors to hack JavaScript syntax.
+It uses a number of Proxies and fakeout constructors to hack JavaScript syntax.
 Some of the hacking could probably be removed if I wasn't so attached to the `new` keyword.
 But I think `new Term(...)` is prettier than `genTerm(...)` so that's what I went